cr0hn/enteletaor/doc/source/advanced.rst

 Basic usage
 ___________

 If there are pending tasks in broker queue, we can analyze them.
-Enteleteaor allow us to list all tasks found.
+Enteletaor allow us to list all tasks found.
 Although there is more than one task of each type in queue, only the task definition is displayed:

 .. code-block:: bash

-    # enteleteaor -v tasks list-tasks -t 10.10.0.10
+    # enteletaor -v tasks list-tasks -t 10.10.0.10
     [ * ] Starting Enteletaor execution
     [ * ]   - Trying to connect with server...
     [ * ]   - Remote process found: